IntelPython/dpbench/README.md

     --precision [{single,double}]
                             Data precision to use for array initialization.
     --print-results, --no-print-results
-                            Show the result summary or not (default: True) --save, --no-save     Either to save execution into database. (default: True) --sycl-device [SYCL_DEVICE]
+                            Show the result summary or not
+    --save, --no-save     Either to save execution into database.
+    --sycl-device [SYCL_DEVICE]
                             Sycl device to overwrite for framework configurations.
     --skip-expected-failures, --no-skip-expected-failures
-                            Either to save execution into database. (default: True)
+                            Either to save execution into database.
     ```

     ```